beckybai/Music-Classification/README.md

 # Music-Classification
 We use CNN(RCNN) and LSTM to do a music classification task based on Caffe and Theano.

-A detailed report can be found in “Music Classification with Neural Network.pdf”.
+A detailed report can be found in Music Classification based on RCNN.pdf.

 In this paper, we introduced LSTM, CNN and RCNN as new tools for music classification.
 The dataset we choose is GTZAN.
 It is easy to find on Internet.